SamuelSchmidgall/EvolutionarySelfReplication/README.md

 > I tried to keep everything as simple as possible for ease of understanding as well as ease of use and replicability.
 I hope you enjoy the interesting phenomenon of evolutionary self-replication, and it inspires some novel and interesting future work.

+#### A discussion of limitations

+Perhaps the most difficult limitation of this work is one that applies to the majority of learning algorithms, and that is computational complexity.
+For the tasks presented in this work, it was rather quick to produce good results, especially in the robotic learning domains; however, this method has difficulty scaling to environments with high simulation run-time cost, especially considering there are a series of environments running simultaneously.
+Future work in this domain of high-complexity will likely require a mechanism of full parallelization, which seems realistic considering the parallel nature of the task.

+Another limitation is that the tasks must be capable of being defined in terms of life and death, which often requires a bit of creativity.
+The use of foraging opens many parallels to reward-based optimization, however, this will likely not work in every situation.

 #### An example of lifespan growth

 ##### Boxing Survial Avoidance